 3“Listen!
 Once there was a man who went out to sow corn.
 4As he scattered the seed in the field, some of it fell along the path, and the birds came and ate it up.
 5Some of it fell on rocky ground, where there was little soil.
 The seeds soon sprouted, because the soil wasn't deep.
 6Then, when the sun came up, it burnt the young plants; and because the roots had not grown deep enough, the plants soon dried up.
 7Some of the seed fell among thorn bushes, which grew up and choked the plants, and they didn't produce any corn.
 8But some seeds fell in good soil, and the plants sprouted, grew, and produced corn: some had thirty grains, others sixty, and others 100.”

 9And Jesus concluded, “Listen, then, if you have ears!”

 10When Jesus was alone, some of those who had heard him came to him with the twelve disciples and asked him to explain the parables.
 11“You have been given the secret of the Kingdom of God,” Jesus answered.
-“But the others, who are on the outside, hear all things by means of parables, 12
+“But the others, who are on the outside, hear all things by means of parables, 12so that,

 ‘They may look and look,

 they may listen and listen,